-And generous support from The Bay and Paul Foundations, The Forrest and Frances Lattner Foundation, and Ben & Jerry’s Foundation.
+And generous support from The Bay and Paul Foundations, The Forrest and Frances Lattner Foundation, and the Washington Electric Cooperative Community Fund.

-- VCGN staff, with Charlie Nardozzi, offered best practices and helpful tools from the field.
+- VCGN staff, with Charlie Nardozzi, will offer best practices and helpful tools from the field.

-- Participants had the opportunity to share ideas, brainstorm and problem-solve in large and small groups through engaging activities.
-This was a great opportunity for the people from a community or school garden to spend some dedicated time planning together, as well as a unique chance to network with a variety of garden groups from the area.
+- Participants will have the opportunity to share ideas, brainstorm and problem-solve in large and small groups through engaging activities.
+This is a great opportunity for the people from a community or school garden to spend some dedicated time planning together, as well as a unique chance to network with a variety of garden groups from the area.

-- The workshop included a visit to our host’s garden, a brief garden lesson, tasty garden snacks, and more.
+- The workshop will include a visit to our host’s garden, a brief garden lesson, tasty garden snacks, and more.

-- Participants gathered tools and resources to bring back to their garden efforts, as well as grow a network of support among fellow garden leaders in their area.
+- Participants will gather tools and resources to bring back to their garden efforts, as well as grow a network of support among fellow garden leaders in their area.